Resume for Carpenter

 Key Takeaways

-- Include educational background related to carpentry.
-Mention the school and year of completion.
+- Include a background of education related to carpentry, mentioning the institution and the year of completion.

-- Note any relevant certificates or training courses completed.
+- Include any relevant certifications or training programs you have completed.

-Resume for a Carpenter in Orange
+Resume for Carpenter in Orange

 1. Personal Information